Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Related work

-In \ac{FL}, FedZO \cite{fang2022communication} applied zero-order to estimate gradients, where clients send the complete model parameters to server.
-BAFFLE \cite{baffle} uses zero-order for gradient estimation that requires sending a scalar per step iteration (in the FedSGD setting) and sending the complete model parameters per round.
-For \cite{baffle, fang2022communication}, it takes at least $20$ perturbations per step to train small-scale vision models from scratch.
-Ling et al. \cite{ling2024convergence} studied the theoretical properties of finetuning language models using ZO.
-DecomFL \cite{decomfl_cite} utilizes the seed and model reconstruction tricks in MeZO to send only the seeds and gradient scalars for communication between the server and clients in \ac{FL} instead of sending the model parameters.
-FedKseed\cite{kseed} also sends scalar gradients and seeds to reduce communication cost where considering \ac{FL} system without the server holding the global model is considered.
-Scalar gradients are accumulated with respect to their corresponding seeds, where the number of seeds are restricted to enable faster reconstruction of the model given multiple steps since the server does not hold the global model.
-Existing ZO-based \ac{FL} methods mainly focus on the communication aspects while overlooking the computation overhead introduced by the large number of perturbations required for gradient estimation. \ac{METHOD} mitigates this burden through a split perturbation strategy that estimates gradients over disjoint parameter blocks with distinct and reduced perturbation counts, substantially lowering per-step computation while maintaining estimation accuracy.
+In \ac{FL}, FedZO \citep{fang2022communication} applied zeroth-order methods to estimate gradients, where clients send the complete model parameters to the server.
+BAFFLE \citep{baffle} uses zeroth-order for gradient estimation, which requires sending a scalar per step iteration (in the FedSGD setting) and sending the complete model parameters per round.
+For \cite{baffle, fang2022communication}, it takes at least $20$ perturbations per step to train small-scale vision models from scratch. ~\citet{ling2024convergence} studied the theoretical properties of finetuning language models using ZO.
+DecomFL \citep{decomfl_cite} utilizes the seed and model reconstruction tricks in MeZO to send only the seeds and gradient scalars for communication between the server and clients in \ac{FL} instead of sending the model parameters.
+FedKseed~\citep{kseed} also sends scalar gradients and seeds to reduce communication costs while considering an \ac{FL} system in which the server does not hold the global model.
+Scalar gradients are accumulated with respect to their corresponding seeds, where the number of seeds is restricted to enable faster reconstruction of the model at clients given multiple update steps, since the server does not hold the global model.

+Existing ZO-based \ac{FL} methods mainly focus on communication aspects while overlooking the computational overhead introduced by the large number of perturbations required for gradient estimation. \ac{METHOD} differs by exploiting the sequential compositional structure of neural networks, enabling gradient estimation over disjoint parameter blocks with different perturbation budgets, thereby reducing per-round computation without degrading convergence behavior.